mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 ### The Echo State Property

-Now you might be wondering: Can the Reservoir be *any* nonlinear system?
-It's generally accepted in literature that the Reservoir should exhibit certain characteristics [1]:
+Now you might be wondering: Can the reservoir be *any* nonlinear system?
+It's generally accepted in literature that the reservoir should exhibit certain characteristics [1]:

 - The system should forget its initial conditions
 - The current output of the system should reflect the current input